WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better dashboard experience — Rocket.net’s dashboard is nicer than Bluehost’s and makes it easy to perform key tasks.

-• More tools — Rocket.net offer more helpful tools, including unique tools such as built-in WordPress activity logging.
+• More tools — Rocket.net offers more helpful tools, including unique tools such as built-in WordPress activity logging.

-• Better support — Rocket.net offer much better support than Bluehost.
+• Better support — Rocket.net offers much better support than Bluehost.

-• A bit more expensive — while Rocket.net are affordably priced for managed WordPress hosting, they are still a bit more expensive than Bluehost and you don’t get “unlimited resources”.
+• A bit more expensive — while Rocket.net is affordably priced for managed WordPress hosting, it’s still a bit more expensive than Bluehost and you don’t get ‘unlimited resources’.

 • No email hosting — you’ll need a separate email hosting service to create a custom email address.